shoffman813/CS495/about-us.md

 ## Elysse Kimmel
 I am a senior Computer Science student and the University of Alabama.
 I plan to graduate in May 2019 and will be returning to UA next year to pursue an MBA.

+##Jack Hawblitzel
+I am currently a senior at the University of Alabama majoring in computer science.
+I will graduate in May and return next year to get my MBA with a concentration in financial engineering.